JanRezzonico/TimeKeeperEnhanced/routes.md

 `POST /user/login` - `NOT AUTHENTICATED` - Authenticate a user and return a jwt.

-`POST /user/logout` - Logout the authenticated user.
+`POST /user/logout` - `NOT AUTHENTICATED` - Logout the authenticated user.

 `PATCH /user` - Update the information of the authenticated user.